al63/SublimeFiles/README.md

 use the keybinding ctrl+super+n

-Built with Mac OSX and entirely untested / most likely unreiable for Windows users.
+Built with Mac OSX.
+Most likely functional with Linux systems, but no guarantees for Windows.
+Use at your own risk if not a Mac user.

 ------------